composewell/streamly/docs/User/Tutorials/Introduction.md

 ### Reactive Programming

 Streamly supports reactive (time domain) programming because of its support for declarative concurrency.
-Please see the `Streamly.Prelude` module for time-specific combinators like `intervalsOf`, and folds like `takeInterval` in `Streamly.Internal.Data.Fold`.
+Please see the `Streamly.Internal.Data.Stream.Time` module for time-specific and sampling combinators.
-Please also see the pre-release sampling combinators in the `Streamly.Internal.Data.Stream.IsStream.Top` module for `throttle` and `debounce` like operations.

 The examples [AcidRain.hs][] and [CirclingSquare.hs][] demonstrate
 reactive programming using [Streamly][].